 Details will be provided in the participation agreement.

-No. The statutes of limitations differ in various countries in Europe, and a registration with the foundation will not interrupt the statute of limitation for car owners who purchased or leased their vehicle outside Belgium.
-If you bought or leased your car elsewhere, you should take action to prevent your claim from being time barred.
-If you wish to have more information on how to safeguard your rights, please contact us at [email protected].
+No. The statutes of limitations differ in various countries in Europe, and a registration with the Foundation will not by definition interrupt the statute of limitation for car owners who purchased or leased their vehicle outside the Netherlands.
+The Foundation will at the same time do everything it reasonably can in order to interrupt the statute of limitation on your behalf, on a best effort basis.
+If you bought or leased your car outside The Netherlands, you should take action to prevent your claim from being time barred.
+If you wish to have more information on how to safeguard your rights, please contact us at firstname.lastname@example.org.

-While it is difficult to predict how long it will last, it is anticipated this lawsuit will take at least 18-24 months to get to trial after the initial collective lawsuit is filed in the Netherlands or France.
+While it is difficult to predict how long it will last, it is anticipated this lawsuit will take at least 18-24 months to get to trial after the initial collective lawsuit is filed in the Netherlands.
 Frequent updates will be provided in this website.
 Should we succeed in bringing Volkswagen to the negotiation table, additional time may be required in order to obtain court approval for a settlement.
-In case additional litigation is required in the Netherlands and other European jurisdictions, it may take several years before results may be reached.
+In case additional litigation is required in the Netherlands and foreign jurisdictions, it may take several years before results may be reached.

-Yes, VW settled numerous class actions in the United States and Australia totaling over $25 billion US dollars.
+Yes, VW settled numerous class actions in the United States and Australia, amongst others totalling over $25 billion US dollars.

 Yes.
 You can find it by clicking on this link.

-If you send an email with any questions to [email protected], we will get in touch as soon as possible.
+If you send an email with any questions to email@example.com, we will respond as soon as possible.

 Please select the country/region and language below